POSIX::PWDENT

 - members List of Str

-Similar to how Raku´s allomorphs works, evaluating a GrpEnt
+Similar to how Raku´s allomorphs works, evaluating a GrpEnt object in Str context returns the

-context the value of .gid
+value of .name and in Numeric context the value of .gid.

 So, to get the group name with GID 123, you can: